Tasktix/Tasktix/CONTRIBUTING.md

 the standards it lays out.
 Please see the [enforcement](./CODE_OF_CONDUCT.md#enforcement) section for information on reporting misconduct.

+## Security

+- Never commit `.env`, API keys, or other secrets to this repository
+- Securely report vulnerabilities as laid out in [our security policy](./SECURITY.md)

 ## Setup

 Check out [our setup guide](./docs/setup.md) to learn how to set up this project for local